cables-gl/cables_docs/md/faq/features/contribute/contribute.md

 We will then take a look at it and get back to you.
 Thanks for contributing!

-Please make sure beforehand that your code adheres to the guidelines in this documentation and is free of any licences that would prohibit commercial use, or include some "copyleft" clauses.
+Please make sure beforehand that your code adheres to the guidelines in this documentation and is free of any licenses that would prohibit commercial use, or include some "copyleft" clauses.
-We prefer the [MIT Licence](https://opensource.org/licenses/MIT).
-Should we accept you contribution your code will also be put under MIT Licence and you will be properly credited.
+We prefer the [MIT License](https://opensource.org/licenses/MIT).
+Should we accept you contribution your code will also be put under MIT License and you will be properly credited.